EU students and Brexit

 A single period of absence for more than six months but not exceeding 12 months is permitted where it is for an important reason such as:

-Where you have had any absences of 12 months or longer we recommend seeking advice prior to making an application.
+Where you’ve had any absences of 12 months or longer we recommend seeking advice prior to making an application.

 Any period of absence on compulsory military service is permitted.